reuk/wayverb/docs_source/context.md

 For a detailed survey of methods used in room acoustics, see
 @svensson_computational_2002.

+The following diagram shows the relationships between the most common simulation methods.
+The advantages and disadvantages of each method will be discussed throughout the remainder of this section.

 ![An overview of different acoustic simulation methods, grouped by category.](images/simulation_techniques.png)

 ### Geometric